2014 Call for Proposals

 POSTER: Posters offer the opportunity to present a topic in display form rather than as a formal oral presentation.
 The poster presentation format is ideal for subjects for which a one-on-one explanation is more appropriate than a group presentation or topics which require detailed examination of the supporting materials.

-ALL PROPOSALS must have a proposal cover page that includes
+ALL PROPOSAL SUMMARIES must have a proposal cover page that includes the following:

 Institutional Affiliations (for all authors)